tanya172/Python/README.md

 # Python
-Just getting started with Python
+All that i have learnt in Python